 Famous since the 18th century, Pâté de Chartres is a prepared in a pastry crust and consists mainly of game meat.
 Originally, there would be plovers or other birds migrating through Chartres but these have been replaced in the recipe by partridge and pheasant, embellished with foie gras, truffles and subtle spices.
 It is listed as a recognised culinary heritage by UNESCO.

-Henry of Navarre is the only king of France to have been crowned in Chartres cathedral, on 27 February 1594.
-To commemorate this event, a number of restaurants in the town and its surroundings offer the "Poule au Pot" recipe on their menus, especially during "Henry IV Week" (last weekend of February-early March).
+Henry of Navarre is the only king of France to have been crowned in Chartres cathedral, on February 27th,1594.
+To commemorate this event, a number of restaurants in the town and its surroundings add the "Poule au Pot" recipe on their menus, especially during "Henry IV Week" (last weekend of February-early March).

 Rosé de Chartres wine and the vineyard of Saint-Brice*